• Skip to primary navigation

 Ingredients to make brown sugar cupcakes.

-• Brown sugar- Brown sugar is granulated sugar that has been mixed with molasses.
-Light or dark brown sugar work, adding sweetness and depth of flavor.
+• Brown sugar- Light or dark brown sugar work, adding sweetness and depth of flavor.
 Make sure it is fresh and moist, not dry or hard.

 • Baking powder- Helps the cupcakes rise and become fluffy by adding air bubbles to the batter.
 Make sure your baking powder is fresh, and don't substitute baking soda because it's way stronger!

-• Oil- Use a mild or flavorless oil like canola, avocado, grapeseed, or vegetable oil.
+• Oil- Use a mild or flavorless oil like canola or vegetable oil.
 Using oil instead of butter makes the cupcakes stay moist for a long time and slows down gluten development.
-This results in a fluffier cupcake!
+This results in more moist, fluffy cupcakes!

-• Egg- A large egg binds the ingredients together and adds richness.
-Pull it out of the refrigerator 1-2 hours before baking to get to room temperature.
+• Egg- Pull it out of the refrigerator 1-2 hours before baking to get to room temperature.
 Room temperature eggs and dairy ingredients mix in much more smoothly

 • Buttermilk- This adds moisture and fat to the cupcakes while the acidity helps create a tender, soft crumb.
 Make sure this is at room temperature too.

-• Make the brown sugar buttercream with solidified brown butter for an extra nutty flavor.
+• Add brown butter- Make the brown sugar buttercream with solidified brown butter for an extra nutty flavor.

-• Use a different frosting like lavender buttercream, cream cheese frosting, Swiss meringue buttercream, or the cinnamon cream cheese frosting from my apple cider cupcake recipe.
+• Frosting options- Use a different frosting like salted caramel buttercream, cream cheese frosting, Swiss meringue buttercream, or the cinnamon cream cheese frosting from my apple cider cupcake recipe.

 Dry ingredients to make cupcakes in a bowl.